ateef-khan/website-old2/src/blog/day-21-headless-driver.md

 ---
 title: Day 21 - Headless Driver
+subtitle: (Gathering Data on Mechanisms and Efficient turning, autonomous, and encoders)
 date: 2018-01-30 00:00:00
 updated: 2018-01-30 00:00:00
-author: Tanvir Hussain (Gathering Data on Mechanisms and Efficient turning, autonomous, and encoders)
+author: Tanvir Hussain
 ---

 Marshall is yet again sick and I have to take over writing his daily job.
 Dylan is gone, I believe that Marshall had some effect on his absence...